Does processing effect the nutrition value of the milk you drink?

 Spray drying is used to make milk powder and enables milk to be stored and enjoyed for much longer than liquid milk.
 Milk is sprayed into a fine mist allowing the water to evaporate, creating a soft, fine, white powder.
 A lot of care is taken to ensure this process is as gentle on the milk as possible.
 This means that spray dried powder retains around 90% of the riboflavin found in fresh milk, and at least two thirds of the vitamin B12, with all the other major nutrients being largely unchanged.

-So, whether you enjoy the convenience of UHT milk or milk powder, processing does not significantly change the goodness that milk provides.
+So, whether you prefer the fresh taste of milk straight from your supermarket fridge or you enjoy the convenience of UHT milk or milk powder, processing does not significantly change the goodness that milk provides.
 You can be sure you’re still getting a great source of high quality nutrition, with all of them counting as one of your 2-3 serves of dairy a day.